knative/docs/docs/versioned/serving/config-network-adapters.md

 kubectl describe configmaps config-gateway -n knative-serving
 ```

-The following `config-gateway` keys shows an example of an Istio gateway implementation:
+The following `config-gateway` example shows an Istio implementation:

 ```bash
 # external-gateways defines the Gateway to be used for external traffic